Matt Brittin

-Matthew John Brittin (born 1 September 1968) is a British businessman, President of EMEA Business & Operations for Google.
-Since 2007, he is lead spokesperson for Google on its announcements in Europe about digital skills, as well as on issues such as controversial content and corporation tax.
+Matthew John Brittin (born 1 September 1968) is a British businessman who was President of EMEA Business & Operations for Google until the start of 2025.
+From 2007 until he left he was lead spokesperson for Google on its announcements in Europe about digital skills, as well as on issues such as controversial content and corporation tax.

 Early life

 Brittin was born in Walton-on-Thames, Surrey.
 He was educated at Hampton School and Robinson College, Cambridge where he received a bachelor's degree in 1989.
 He later received an MBA from London Business School with distinction in 1997.

 Career

 After graduating from Cambridge, Brittin worked for more than six years at Connell Wilson, a chartered surveyors firm, and became its associate director.
 Shortly after completing his MBA, he joined McKinsey & Co as a consultant.
 In 2004 he became commercial director at Trinity Mirror, owner of The Daily Mirror.
 Two years later he was promoted to director of strategy and digital.

 Brittin joined Google in January 2007, becoming managing director of Google UK in 2009, taking over from Dennis Woodside.
 In September 2011 he became Google's vice-president for Northern and Central Europe.
 In December 2014, Google reorganized its structure in Europe and consolidated its European divisions under Brittin's management as president of EMEA Business and Operations.

 Brittin sits on the boards of The Climate Group (since 2009), Media Trust (since 2010) and is a non-executive director at Sainsbury's.
+Brittin stepped down from his position at Google in early 2025.
+The UK Guardian Media Group announced Brittin would join its board in 2025.